Readings! Live music! Antics! Beer!

 Monica Prince is an assistant professor of activist and performance writing at Susquehanna University in Pennsylvania.
 Her first collection of poetry, INSTRUCTIONS FOR TEMPORARY SURVIVAL, won the Discovery Award for an outstanding first collection by Red Mountain Press.
 Her choreopoem, HOW TO EXTERMINATE THE BLACK WOMAN, will be published by [PANK] in spring 2020.
 She is also the managing editor of the Santa Fe Writers Project Quarterly and an alumna of the 5th Woman Poetry Collective.

-Rion Amilcar Scott’s work has been published in journals such as The Kenyon Review, Crab Orchard Review, PANK, The Rumpus, Fiction International, The Washington City Paper, among others.
+Rion Amilcar Scott’s work has been published in journals such as The New Yorker, The Kenyon Review, Crab Orchard Review, PANK, The Rumpus, Fiction International, The Washington City Paper, among others.
 A story of his earned a place on the Wigleaf Top 50 (very short) Fictions of 2016 and 2013 lists, and one of his essays was listed as a notable in Best American Essays 2015.
 He was raised in Silver Spring, Maryland and earned an MFA from George Mason University where he won both the Mary Roberts Rinehart award and a Completion Fellowship.
 He is a Kimbilio fellow.
 His short story collection, INSURRECTIONS (University Press of Kentucky) was published in August 2016 and won the PEN American Robert W. Bingham Award for Debut Fiction and was chosen for The Rumpus’s Book Club.
-His next collection, THE WORLD DOESN’T REQUIRE YOU, is forthcoming Liveright/Norton, August 2019.
+His brand new collection, THE WORLD DOESN’T REQUIRE YOU, is now available from Liveright/Norton.
 Presently, he teaches English at Bowie State University.

 Courtney Sexton is a New Jersey native who grew up between the Delaware River and the sandy Pine Barrens.
 She received her MFA from Sarah Lawrence College, was a 2015 Our City Festival curator and is the co-founder of Washington, DC’s The Inner Loop.
 She is the recipient of a DC Commission on the Arts and Humanities Fellowship.
 Water and her dog (or manifestations thereof) are recurrent characters in her writing, and her life, for that matter.